Hi and welcome to my no-holds-barred YTA Method review.

-The reason is simple – though it may be easier to scrape content from Reddit but you’re not actually creating anything unique or of value.
+The reason is simple – though it may be easier to scrape content from Reddit, you're not actually creating anything of value or unique.

 Simply put: instead of being the biggest income opportunity of our generation, the YTA Method is a lazy shortcut to making money with YouTube that no longer works.